zam-Adeeb/Music-playlist/README.md

 # Music-playlist
 Hi everyone, this is was my first project i did. its an Interactive Music Playlist Generator or you can called it a music player or an Spotify or YouTube Music Clone
+This is made purely using HTML, CSS and JS.
+Thank You